sciZer0/newdiscoveries/a/README.md

 FUNDAMENTAL ERRORS IN SCIENCE

 1.1.
-First Fundamental Error in "Official" Science;
+First Fundamental Error in Science;
 1.2.
-Second Fundamental Error in "Official" Science;
+Second Fundamental Error in Science;
 1.3.
-Third Fundamental Error in "Official" Science;
+Third Fundamental Error in Science;
 1.4.
-Fourth Fundamental Error in "Official" Science;
+Fourth Fundamental Error in Science;
 1.5.
-Endless Series of Fundamental Errors in "Official" Science.
+Endless Series of Fundamental Errors in Science.

 __________